boldbi/bold-bi-docs/docs/faq/how-to-register-an-azure-app-with-mail-sending-permissions.md

 ![Azure portal](/static/assets/faq/images/entra-id.png)

-2. Click on `App registrations` in the side navigation menu and click `New registration`.
+2. Click on `App registrations` in the side navigation menu, and then click on `New registration`.

 ![App registrations](/static/assets/faq/images/new-app-registration.png)

 3. Enter a meaningful name in the Name section for your application.
-Choose "Accounts in this organizational directory only" option under Supported account types.
+Choose the "Accounts in this organizational directory only" option under Supported account types.
 Click `Register` to create the application.

 ![Register app](/static/assets/faq/images/register-app.png)